(Click photo for detail of reflection)

 Saturday, April 18th, 2020

-Out for a late morning run, I noticed that more of the non-boarded storefronts are being papered over from inside.
-I poked around online to see if I could find any reports of looting—nothing other than an $800,000 heist at Piaget; most of the value was a single necklace and two watches, each valued at more than $100,000.
-That was on February 24, a few miles away at the new Hudson Yards.
+On a late morning run, I noticed more storefronts have been papered over from inside.
+I poked around online looking for reports of looting.
+I found nothing other than an $800,000 heist at Piaget; most of that value was a single necklace and two $100,000 watches.
+But that was in February, another era.

 It is illegal to go jogging in South Africa.
 There are many places “under lockdown” around the world where people are not allowed outside.
 I am grateful that is not the case here.